blwatkins/blwatkins.github.io/learn-to-code/version-control/git/github/_posts/2025-05-20-create-and-clone-a-github-repository.md

 GitHub has multiple ways to authenticate your account, and the method you select will determine the type of URL you use to clone repositories from the GitHub website.

 If you would like to authenticate to GitHub using an SSH key, you can follow the instructions in the [GitHub Docs: Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-If you are using an SSH key to authenticate to GitHub, you will clone repositories using the `SSH` URL.
+If you are using an SSH key to authenticate to GitHub, you will clone repositories using `SSH`.

 If you would like to authenticate to GitHub using a person access token, you can follow the provided instructions in the [GitHub Docs: Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 If you are using a personal access token or password to authenticate to GitHub, you will clone repositories using the `HTTPS` URL.